trinsic-id/v2-sdk/docs/reference/proto/index.md

 <a name="services-verifiablecredentials-v1-CheckStatusRequest"></a>

 ### CheckStatusRequest
-request object to update the status of the revocation entry
+request object to check the status of the revocation entry

 | Field | Type | Description |